Advice > Software engineering

 5. Preparation plan

 Now that you know what questions to expect, let's focus on how to prepare.
-Here are the four preparation steps we recommend to help you get an offer as an Amazon (or Amazon Web Services) software development engineer.
+Here are the four preparation steps we recommend to help you land your Amazon SDE role.

 5.1 Learn about Amazon's culture

 Most candidates fail to do this.
-But before investing tons of time preparing for an interview at Amazon, you should take some time to make sure it's actually the right company for you.
+But before investing tons of time preparing for an interview at Amazon, you should make sure it's actually the right company for you.

 If you know engineers who work at Amazon or used to work there, talk to them to understand what the culture is like.
 The Leadership Principles we discussed above can give you a sense of what to expect, but there's no replacement for a conversation with an insider.